 Where a disciplinary hearing is held about a complaint to the OIPRD, the police chief or police services board for complaints about police chiefs and deputy chiefs is required to provide a copy of the disciplinary hearing decision to the OIPRD.
 These decisions are required, by legislation, to be posted on our website.

 Both the respondent officer(s) and the complainant can appeal the findings of a disciplinary hearing to the Ontario Civilian Police Commission (OCPC) within 30 days of the decision.
-Both the complainant and the respondent officer(s) can seek leave to appeal the discipline imposed.
+The complainant must seek leave to appeal if they disagree with the penalty imposed.